 Table \ref{tab:basline_ps} suggests that the always low-dose takers are older and are generally the least healthiest, followed by the the compliers and then the always high-dose takers.
-If this pattern persists and can be further attributed to unmeasured factors that affect survival, the extremum parameters should be restricted such that $\xi_1< 0$ and $\xi_0> 0$.
-Intuitively, this would be the case if unhealthier patients at baseline concern about adverse effects that may occur due to taking the high dose, and therefore healthier patients are more willing to be adhere to the high-dose assignment.
-Under this \emph{avoid-harm} scenario, Figure \ref{fig:psce_sa_pi1} presents the PSCE estimates at four values of $(\xi_1,\xi_0)$ within the region $[\log(0.9),0)\times (0,\log(1.1)]$.
-We observe that $\widehat\Delta_{a}^{mr}(u)$ is more robust to such violation of principal ignorability, as $\widehat\Delta_{a}^{mr}(u)$ is always positive (95\% confidence bands exclude zero) for different values of $(\xi_1,\xi_0)$.
-In contrast, $\widehat\Delta_{c}^{mr}(u)$ and $\widehat\Delta_{n}^{mr}(u)$ are more sensitive to different values of $(\xi_1,\xi_0)$ and there exists a tipping point.
-Specifically, the point estimates, $\widehat\Delta_{n}^{mr}(u)$ and $\widehat\Delta_{c}^{mr}(u)$ for $u\leq t_{\max}$ generally attenuate toward the null when $\xi_0=\log(1.05)$ and can move to the opposite direction when $\xi_0=\log(1.1)$.
-In other words, an unmeasured factor that contributes to 5\% higher (on a relative scale) survival among compliers relative to the always low-dose takers (adjusting for all other observed covariates) can explain away the observed causal effects among the compliers and the always low-dose takers strata.
+If this pattern persists and can be further attributed to unmeasured factors that affect survival, the sensitivity parameters should be restricted within $\xi_1< 0$ and $\xi_0> 0$.
+Intuitively, this would be the case if unhealthier patients at baseline are concerned about adverse effects that may occur due to taking the high dose, and therefore healthier patients are more willing to adhere to the high-dose assignment.
+Under this \emph{avoid-harm} scenario, Figure \ref{fig:psce_sa_pi1} presents $\widehat\Delta_{g}^{\text{mr-pi}}(u)$ at four values of $\{\xi_1,\xi_0\}$ within the region $[\log(0.9),0)\times (0,\log(1.1)]$.
+We observe that the PSCE estimate among always low-dose takers is more robust to such violation of principal ignorability, as $\widehat\Delta_{n}^{\text{mr-pi}}(u)$ is always positive (95\% confidence interval exclude zero) for different values of $\{\xi_1,\xi_0\}$.
+In contrast, the PSCE estimates among compliers and always high-dose takers are more sensitive to different values of $\{\xi_1,\xi_0\}$, where $\widehat\Delta_{c}^{\text{mr-pi}}(u)$ (and $\widehat\Delta_{a}^{\text{mr-pi}}(u)$) tends to diverge from zero to negative (and positive) values if $\xi_1<0$ and $\xi_0>0$.